 The wait for a new AMD graphics card has been long and arduous, but the Radeon VII puts AMD back on the map.
 Thanks to the new 7nm GPU architecture, AMD was able to pack its newest graphics card with more transistors than ever before, without increasing the power draw.

-Priced at the same point as the Nvidia GeForce RTX 2080, while potentially delivering comparable performance – albeit without Nvidia Turing’s ray tracing or DLSS features – 2019 is going to be an exciting year for the best graphics cards.
+Priced the same as the Nvidia GeForce RTX 2080, while delivering comparable performance – albeit without Nvidia Turing’s ray tracing or DLSS features – 2019 is an exciting year for the best graphics cards.

-While AMD announced its newest graphics card, the company never mentioned whether the Radeon VII will be part of the Vega II family – nor if Vega II even be a thing.
-Based on what we were hearing before the announcement, the Radeon VII lines up well with everything we expected, so for now we’ll be treating AMD’s newest GPU as a Vega II card even if it hasn’t been officially introduced as one yet.
+While the Radeon VII seems to be at least a bit related to Vega, it hasn’t been confirmed whether or not it’ll be part of the Vega II family – or, if Vega II is actually real.
+Based on what we were hearing before its announcement, the Radeon VII lines up well with everything we expected, so for now we’ll be treating AMD’s newest graphics card as a Vega II GPU, even if it’s not official.

 So, be sure to keep this page bookmarked, and we’ll dive into everything there is to know about AMD Vega II.

 - What is it?
 AMD’s first 7nm consumer graphics cards